ray-project/ray/doc/source/using-ray-with-gpu.rst

   class GPUActor(object):
     def __init__(self):
       os.environ['CUDA_VISIBLE_DEVICES'] = ','.join([str(i) for i in ray.get_gpu_ids()])

+The above code only makes the actor's GPUs visible to TensorFlow, and reenumerates these GPUs' device IDs as 0, 1, 2, etc.

 Note that for TensorFlow, ``CUDA_VISIBLE_DEVICES`` must be set prior to calling ``tf.Session``.